 If a collection agency sues you, you will need to either pay the debt quickly or else appear before a judge in court.
 The worst thing you can do is ignore the lawsuit.
 However, that’s precisely what most people do, so usually, the creditor wins by default as the defendant doesn’t show up for court.
 If you don’t show up or if you lose your case in court, a civil judgment will be issued against you.
 Typically you will be penalized by having a lien placed upon your house (if you own your house), or having your wages garnished.

 In some cases, you may even be forced to forfeit your belongings.
-These side effects are even more serious than the damage done to your credit score, so you really need to address the lawsuit, get legal help, and show up in court.
-Otherwise, you have a long, hard road of financial recovery ahead of you.
+These side effects are even more severe than the damage done to your credit score, so you really need to address the lawsuit, get legal help, and show up in court.
+Otherwise, you have a long, hard road to financial recovery ahead of you.
 It never hurts to talk to a legal professional ahead of time to explore your options.
 At the very least, you need to attend your hearing, so you don’t automatically give up your rights to a fair trial.

 How I disputed judgments and removed them from my credit report.

 Despite the serious consequences associated with judgments, there is hope to be had.
-I lost my job a while ago and it took me quite a bit of time to find a new one.
-I basically lost my income stream and resorted to paying my bills with credit cards and other loans.
+I lost my job a while ago and it took me a long time to find a new one.
+I lost my income stream and resorted to paying my bills with credit cards and other loans.
 The credit card spending quickly caught up to me and I found myself over my head.
 While I tried to get caught up on my credit card debts, I wound up getting further and further behind on all my other bills.
 Eventually, I got sued and had several default judgments against me.
 The only way out I could see was bankruptcy.

-Initially, after I filed for bankruptcy I figured I could get by without having good credit.
+Initially, after I filed for bankruptcy, I figured I could get by without having good credit.
 But I quickly found out that I was wrong.
 Almost everything I wanted to buy depended on me having good credit.
 After getting turned down several times, I decided I needed help.

 Lexington Law helped me take control of my credit.

-I was talking to a friend one day and he told me to check out Lexington Law.
+I was talking to a friend one day, and he told me to check out Lexington Law.
 I called the number he gave me: 800-220-0084 and spoke to a credit expert who was very friendly and understanding of my situation.
 That was one of the best financial decisions I have made in my entire life.
-Lexington Law has helped me challenge unfairly reported and inaccurate items on my credit reports, and since I signed up with Lexington Law, my credit score has gradually improved.
+Lexington Law has helped me challenge unfairly reported items on my credit reports, and since I signed up with Lexington Law, my credit score has gradually improved.
 When working with them, I regularly received letters telling me that new things had been removed from my credit report.